nghiango1/hello/ai/README.md

 > In the end `F` is a function, it take in variable and give a output.
 But I haven't see any programmer try on to take time exlapain this task in computer scienced term yet.

-#### Analyzing
+#### Analyzing found `F`

-I explaining a sample term were use in Machine learning here
+I explaining sample terminologies in Machine learning using my above Framework "math"

 ##### [Loss function](https://en.wikipedia.org/wiki/Loss_function)

 Every different we when comparing the record
-- Delta `δ` or uppercase `Δ` (We are just too used to call them this name in math)
+- Let call it Delta `δ` or uppercase `Δ` - As we are just too used to call them this name in math class
-- Lost function is how we calculate `δ`, which can be whatever math function we can think of which make sense.
+- Lost function is how we calculate `δ`, which can be whatever math function we can think of that make sense.
     ```
     δ = L(F(R[0]), R[1])
     δ = L(F(V[0]), V[1])